 Zocalo, Mexico City

-The square is fully operational as a public space: political demonstrations, military ceremonies, outdoor concerts, markets, and general daily life all happen here.
-On any given weekday morning you’ll find office workers crossing it, tourists photographing the cathedral, and political banners stretched across the government buildings.
-There’s no velvet rope around any of it.
+The Zócalo is not a preserved monument.
+It is a functioning public space: political demonstrations, military ceremonies, outdoor concerts, markets, and daily commuter traffic all happen here.
+On any given weekday morning you will find office workers crossing it, tourists photographing the cathedral, political banners on the government buildings, and everything else that constitutes a capital city square.
+There is no velvet rope around any of it.

 What to See

-The Metropolitan Cathedral is the largest cathedral in the Americas and took nearly 240 years to build (1573 to 1813), which explains the mix of architectural styles across the facade.
-The bell towers are asymmetrical.
-The building has been sinking slowly into the soft lakebed soil ever since construction — monitoring equipment and hydraulic levelling systems are ongoing.
-Inside, there’s a notable Altar of the Kings (Altar de los Reyes) at the far end, a high-churrigueresque gold altarpiece from the early 18th century.
+The Metropolitan Cathedral is the largest cathedral in the Americas and took 240 years to build (1573 to 1813), which accounts for the mix of architectural styles across the facade – the bell towers are asymmetrical because different builders had different ideas across different centuries.
+The building has been sinking slowly into the soft former lakebed since construction.
+Monitoring equipment and hydraulic levelling systems are in continuous operation.
+Inside, the Altar de los Reyes at the far end is a high churrigueresque gold altarpiece from the early 18th century.

-The National Palace is on the east side and contains Diego Rivera’s famous mural cycle depicting the history of Mexico, which runs along three walls of the central stairwell and took Rivera approximately a decade to complete between the 1920s and 1950s.
+The National Palace on the east side contains Diego Rivera’s famous mural cycle depicting the history of Mexico, running along three walls of the central stairwell.
+Rivera worked on it intermittently from the 1920s to the 1950s.
 Entry is free.
-The murals are detailed and large — bring binoculars if you can, because the upper sections contain a lot of specific imagery that’s difficult to read from the ground.
+Bring binoculars; the upper sections contain specific imagery that is difficult to read from the ground.

-Templo Mayor is adjacent to the cathedral’s northeast corner — the ruins of the main Aztec temple, excavated from 1978 onwards after workers accidentally discovered the Coyolxauhqui Stone.
-The museum on site has a high-quality collection including the 3.5-tonne monolith.
-Admission is around 80 MXN.
+Templo Mayor adjacent to the cathedral’s northeast corner is the excavated ruins of the main Aztec temple.
+The museum on site has a high-quality collection including the 3.5-tonne Coyolxauhqui Stone.
+Admission is around MXN 80.

 Eating Near the Zócalo

-El Cardenal at Palma 23 is the reliable choice for traditional Mexican breakfast and lunch — chilaquiles, mole, regional dishes cooked properly.
-It fills up quickly on weekends.
-For a quicker meal, the covered market at Plaza de la Constitución has stalls selling tacos, quesadillas, and comida corrida (set lunch) at prices that bear no resemblance to what you’d pay in tourist restaurants.
+El Cardenal at Palma 23 is the reliable choice for traditional Mexican breakfast and lunch – chilaquiles, mole, regional dishes cooked properly.
+It fills on weekends.
+The covered market at Plaza de la Constitución has stalls serving tacos, quesadillas, and comida corrida (set lunch) at prices that bear no resemblance to tourist restaurant pricing.

 Getting There

-The Zócalo has its own Metro station (Line 2, blue line, stop name: Zócalo).
-This is genuinely convenient and costs about 5 MXN.
-The surrounding streets, particularly República de Brasil and Moneda, have colonial architecture worth walking through.
+The Zócalo has its own Metro station: Line 2 (blue line), stop name Zócalo.
+Cost approximately MXN 5.
+The surrounding streets – República de Brasil and Moneda in particular – have colonial architecture worth walking through.